statisticalbiotechnology/benchmark_fido/README.md

 The input file for this script is a protein output file from Percolator (-l), using as an input for it the ups database (with ~50 proteins) plus a contaminants database with a mimic entrapment of ~450 proteins.

+`$ python Definitions.py File.tab`

 **Different peptides nr.py:**

-This script takes as an input three different Percolator protein outputs (-l).
+This script takes as an input three different Percolator protein outputs (-l) and the names for the tags on the plot.

+`$ python Different\peptides\nr.py File1.tab Tag1 File2.tab Tag2 File3.tab Tag3`

 The input for Percolator is a simulated data file created with the simulation script, changing the number of peptides in each file (--numSpectra).
 It also groups proteins with the same peptides together.
 The output is a plot with the expected q value (taken from the file) and the observed FDR (calculated as above) of all three input files together.

 **Standard deviation pept nr.py:**

-In this case we have 10 different simulations for each number of peptides, and the script calculates and plots the average of all of them with the correspondant standard deviation.
+In this case we have X different simulations for each number of peptides, and the script calculates and plots the average of all of them with the correspondant standard deviation.
 The input files are the same as before, only a bigger number of them.
-In this case, they all have the same name but changin a number from 1 to 10, which makes opening easier.
+In this case, they all have the same name but changin a number from 1 to X, which makes opening easier.
 As every file has a different length, the script takes the shortest length for the ten simulations.
+Here's an example of how to run it:

+`$ python Standard\deviation\pept\nr.py First%d.tab Tag1 Second%d.tab Tag2 Third%d.tab Tag3 X`

 **Expectedqv-fdr.py:**